terotests/canvasContext/README.md

 http://jsfiddle.net/j9dcsfkf/

-You can draw canvas commands to the context almost as if you are using normal canvas
+You can draw canvas commands to the context almost as if you are using normal canvas.
+The commands can then be recorded and executed against Canvas, SVG or other rendering library.

 The only difference is the if you are accessing a property like `fillStyle` it must be converted to a function call like